 So here’s my highlights, from videos to photo shoots, porn policies to sex worker book love.
 Peppered with photos and videos, of course!
 NSWF, unless you work like me. 😉

 First comes the porn

 2017 started off with the release of FourChamber’s SPILL.
 I’m a long-time fan of Vex Ashley’s beautiful films, and enjoyed the chance to collaborate once again with Valentine, as well as work for the first time with Blath.
-Here’s a trailer:
+(You can watch the full film here.)